 With all the panelists reporting high deal volume, they noted the ancillary benefits of Amazon.com Inc’s pending establishment of a New York headquarters, as well as the potential yield of investments in federally recognized opportunity zones such as significant capital gains tax breaks.

-“We are 100 percent laser-focused on the New York City market,” said Robyn Sorid, president and co-founder of G4 Capital, noting that it has rebounded more quickly form the credit crisis than secondary markets.
+“We are 100 percent laser-focused on the New York City market,” said Robyn Sorid, president and co-founder of G4 Capital, noting that it has rebounded more quickly from the credit crisis than secondary markets.

 Michael Maturo, president of RXR Realty LLC, noted growing interest in the city from the tech sector.
 “We’re very bullish on Manhattan,” he said.
 Despite controversy around the range of incentives granted to lure Amazon, Maturo pointed out “they’re just going to continue to grow.
 It’s another layer of proof that the tech industry is coming into Manhattan and New York City in a big way.”